An Information-Theoretic Regularizer for Lossy Neural Image Compression: Related works

 \section{Related works}

 \paragraph{Neural image compression networks.} Neural image compression networks are primarily composed of transform, quantization, and latent entropy models.
 The transform module maps the input source into a latent representation so that the dependencies of the source domain can be more easily handled.
-Unlike the linear transform~\cite{ochoa2019discrete} used in traditional hybrid coding, the neural transform is inherently nonlinear, allowing for more effective decorrelation of the source data.
+Unlike the linear transform~\cite{ochoa2019discrete} used in traditional hybrid coding, the neural transform is inherently nonlinear, enabling more effective decorrelation of the source data.
 In the literature, various neural transform architectures are proposed.
 Representative architectures include the recurrent neural network (RNN)~\cite{toderici2015variable}, convolutional neural network (CNN)~\cite{balle2016end}, non-local attention~\cite{liu2019non}, transformer~\cite{lu2021transformer}, mixed transformer-CNN~\cite{liu2023learned}, state-space models~\cite{qin2024mambavc} and invertible networks~\cite{ma2020end}.
-Subsequently, the continuous data is quantized into discrete representation, wherein the uniform scalar quantization~\cite{balle2016end} is commonly adopted.
-However, as vector quantization in principle can better approach the rate-distortion bound (Eqn.(\ref{eq:RD_Function})), low-complexity vector quantization~\cite{agustsson2017soft,zhang2023lvqac,feng2023nvtc} and dependent scalar quantization~\cite{suhring2022trellis,ge2024nlic} schemes are also studied.
+Subsequently, the continuous transformed coefficients are quantized into the discrete representation, wherein the uniform scalar quantization~\cite{balle2016end} is commonly adopted.
+As vector quantization can, in principle, better approach the rate-distortion bound (Eqn.(\ref{eq:RD_Function})), low-complexity vector quantization~\cite{agustsson2017soft,zhang2023lvqac,feng2023nvtc} and dependent scalar quantization~\cite{suhring2022trellis,ge2024nlic} schemes are also studied.
 Finally, once the quantized latent representations are obtained, a neural entropy model is essential for performing entropy coding.
-Herein, since the latent can not be perfectly decorrelated, an accurate entropy model that can better capture the dependencies and closely match the ground-truth latent distribution is crucial for the overall network performance.
-Prominent research directions such as spatial-channel contexts mining~\cite{minnen2018joint,minnen2020channel,guo2021causal,jiang2023mlic}, expressive latent distribution modeling~\cite{cheng2020learned,zhu2022unified,fu2023learned} and latent architecture designs~\cite{balle2018variational,he2021checkerboard,hu2020coarse} are explored.
+Herein, since the latent cannot be perfectly decorrelated, an accurate entropy model that can better capture the dependencies and closely match the ground-truth latent distribution is crucial for the overall network performance.
+Prominent research directions such as spatial-channel context mining~\cite{minnen2018joint,minnen2020channel,guo2021causal,jiang2023mlic}, expressive latent distribution modeling~\cite{cheng2020learned,zhu2022unified,fu2023learned} and latent architecture designs~\cite{balle2018variational,he2021checkerboard,hu2020coarse} are explored.